Gang of Four: Trial

+The Gang of Four trials were part of the communist party's effort to establish an institutionalized justice system.
+The trials were highly visible to the Chinese public thanks to the daily television broadcasts of trial sessions and wide circulation of documentary films about the trials.

-In late 1980, the four deposed leaders were subjected to a trial by the Supreme People's Court of China with Jiang Hua presiding; in January, 1981, they were convicted of anti-party activities.
+In late 1980, the four deposed leaders were subjected to a trial by the Supreme People's Court of China with Jiang Hua presiding; in January 1981, they were convicted of anti-party activities.
 During the trial, Jiang Qing in particular was extremely defiant, protesting loudly and bursting into tears at some points.
-She was the only member of the Gang of Four to argue on her behalf.
+She was the only member of the Gang of Four to argue on her own behalf.
 The defence's argument was that she obeyed the orders of Chairman Mao Zedong at all times.
 Zhang Chunqiao refused to admit any wrongdoing.
 Yao Wenyuan and Wang Hongwen expressed repentance and confessed their alleged crimes.

 The prosecution separated political errors from actual crimes.
 Among the latter were the usurpation of state power and party leadership; the persecution of some 750,000 people, 34,375 of whom died during the period 1966–1976.
 The official records of the trial have not yet been released.

+Audience members who attended the opening of the trial included selected people's representatives from each province and autonomous region, as well as victims' families including the widows of Liu Shaoqi, He Long, and Luo Ruiqing.

 Jiang Qing and Zhang Chunqiao received death sentences that were later commuted to life imprisonment, while Wang Hongwen and Yao Wenyuan were given life and twenty years in prison, respectively.
 All members of the Gang of Four have since died; Jiang Qing committed suicide in 1991, Wang Hongwen died in 1992, and Yao Wenyuan and Zhang Chunqiao died in 2005, having been released from prison in 1996 and 1998, respectively.

 Supporters of the Gang of Four, including Chen Boda and Mao Yuanxin, were also sentenced.

+Use of the term as a historical analogy

 "Little Gang of Four"

 In the struggle between Hua Guofeng's and Deng Xiaoping's followers, a new term emerged, pointing to Hua's four closest collaborators, Wang Dongxing, Wu De, Ji Dengkui and Chen Xilian.
 In 1980, they were charged with "grave errors" in the struggle against the Gang of Four and demoted from the Political Bureau to mere Central Committee membership.